Moving to Germany?

-In the following you will find a short overview of the different modes of transport available to you.
-For more detailed information on driving, owning a car, and various types of public transport, please consult our section on Transport and Driving in Germany.
+In the following, you will find a short overview of the different modes of transport available within Germany.
+For more detailed information on driving and owning a car, trains, and various types of public transportation, please consult our section on Transport and Driving in Germany.

 Germany offers a variety of beautiful old cities, historic landmarks, and breathtaking scenery.
 It is thus certainly worthwhile to take a trip across the country.
 Its geographical diversity in particular will amaze you, from the mountainous Alps region up to the vast flatlands of Schleswig-Holstein.

-How you get around to seeing all these wonderful sites depends on you.
-Germany is famous for its Autobahn, where car fanatics can speed along without restriction.
-Were you aware that there are over 644,000 kilometers of highways and rural roads in Germany?
+There are a variety of transportation options, which can bring you to these wonderful sites.
+Germany is famous for its Autobahn, where car fanatics can speed along without restriction — at least on some stretches of the road.
 Getting from one city to the next by car should not prove to be a problem at all.
 The road network is well-maintained and does not lack in traffic signs and signposts.

 Taking the Train

-If you prefer to gaze at the scenery while travelling through Germany, trains will be your best bet.
-The German train company Deutsche Bahn does not only serve tourists and Germans visiting other cities, but it is essential for thousands of commuters travelling to work every day.
+If you prefer to gaze at the scenery while traveling through Germany, trains will be your best bet.
+The German train company Deutsche Bahn does not only serve tourists and Germans visiting other cities, but it is essential for thousands of commuters journeying to work every day.

-This does not come as a surprise since there are nearly 42,000 kilometers of railroad tracks that zigzag across the country.
+This does not come as a surprise since there are around 33,400 kilometers of railroad tracks that zigzag across the country.
 The Bahn has become increasingly more expensive over the years.
-Fortunately, it offers some good alternatives in the form of group tickets or weekend fares or discounts on monthly commuter tickets.
+Fortunately, it offers some good alternatives in the form of group tickets, weekend fares, or discounts on monthly commuter tickets.

-The cheapest and probably most convenient way of travelling longer distances within Germany is, however, taking an airplane.
-There are over 540 airports throughout the country, and many of them serve larger airlines.
+The cheapest and probably most convenient way of traveling long distances within Germany as well as for getting there in the first place is, however, taking an airplane.
+You will find an airport in most major cities in Germany.
 This is also a good way to travel to other countries within Europe as well, as many international flights have stopovers in cities such as Frankfurt or Munich.

-The quality of public transport within a city often depends on its size, although smaller cities such as Nuremberg do frequently have good public transportation systems.
+The quality of public transport within a city often depends on its size, although even smaller cities such as Nuremberg do frequently have good public transportation systems.
 Most of the larger cities in Germany have an extensive transport network.
-Berlin and Munich, for example, offer underground trains, trams, and buses to get their inhabitants from one end of the city to the other.
-Smaller towns usually only have one or two forms of public transportations (mostly buses).
+Berlin and Munich, for example, offer underground trains (U-Bahn) and commuter rail systems (S-Bahn), trams, and buses to get their inhabitants from one end of the city to the other.
+Smaller towns usually only have one or two forms of public transportation (mostly buses).

-These modes of transport are generally preferred to driving in cities, as time spent in traffic jams and looking for parking may take you twice as long.
-In addition, public transportation is comparatively cheap compared to current gas prices in Germany.
+These modes of transport are generally preferable to driving in cities, as time spent in traffic jams and looking for parking may take you twice as long.
+In addition, public transportation is comparatively inexpensive.

-If you want to bring your car to Germany, make sure to have it checked at a vehicle inspection agency beforehand.
+If you want to bring your car to Germany, make sure to double-check import regulations beforehand.
 Many German cities now have environmental zones which may prevent certain cars from driving closer to the historical city center.
 Contact the ADAC, the German automotive society, in your city for a list of said zones.
 The ADAC is also a good address to get information concerning technical requirements and possible changes you need to make when planning on importing your car to Germany, while simultaneously offering support in case of accidents or technical emergencies.